tommi-vsalo/BlueTeamLab/docs/dev/project-documentation/user-guide.md

 On some systems, Ubuntu virtual machines may initially display a black screen.

-- This may resolve itself after a short wait
+- This may resolve itself after a short wait.
-- Guest Additions are already stored in the disk images
+- Guest Additions are already stored in the disk images.
+This reduces the amount of manual configuration required from students.
-- Once the system has booted, normal operation is expected
+- Once the system has booted, normal operation is expected.

 This does not indicate a failed installation.